 The following part of the article will help you in the initial process selection, after which a detailed assessment should be conducted.
-You can also read our article about RPA metrics to give you more insights on what should you focus on.
+You can also read our article about RPA metrics to give you more insights on what you should focus on.

-Here are the most important factors you should consider before choosing what processes should you automate:
+Here are the most important factors you should consider before choosing what processes you should automate:

 - Process Execution Cost: cost and time needed for the manual execution of the process